 Wetland Regulations Update (2019)

 The City is currently in the process of updating its wetland regulations to comply with state requirements.
 Since the beginning of the year, the Planning Commission has been studying and discussing the issues.
-During its May and June meetings the Commission will review, discuss, and revise code language that has been drafted by staff with assistance from the Washington State Department of Ecology (DOE) and the City’s on-call wetland consultant, ESA.
+At a special meeting on June 26th, the Commission will continue its review of proposed revised code language that has been drafted by staff with assistance from the Washington State Department of Ecology (DOE) and the City’s on-call wetland consultant, ESA.
+Go to the Agenda Center to download the agenda packet for the next Planning Commission meeting.

-The Planning Commission will then hold a public hearing on the proposed new code language in July or August before making a recommendation to the City Council.
+The Planning Commission is tentatively scheduled to hold a public hearing on the proposed new code language in August before making a recommendation to the City Council.
 The City Council is tentatively scheduled to consider the Planning Commission’s recommendation and adopt an ordinance in September.

-If you have questions or would like to be listed as a Party of Interest (so you will be notified by email of all meetings and updates to this web page) contact Planning Director Glen Pickus via email or telephone (360-282-3173).
+If you would like to submit comments on the proposed changes or would like to be listed as a Party of Interest (so you will be notified by email of all meetings and updates to this web page) contact Planning Director Glen Pickus via email or telephone (360-282-3173).

 Three chapters of the Snohomish Municipal Code will be affected by this update:

-The staff-generated drafts can be viewed and downloaded by clicking these links:
+The third drafts of proposed code changes can be viewed and downloaded by clicking these links:

 - SMC 14.100: New definitions are proposed, while others are revised and some are deleted.